Amy Pearson: 2006–2010: Sony BMG

-In 2006, Pearson recorded a song with the first Australian Idol winner, Guy Sebastian titled "We Both Know", which was featured on Home: Songs of Hope & Journey to raise funds and bring attention to beyondblue.
+In 2006, Pearson recorded a song with the first Australian Idol winner, Guy Sebastian titled "We Both Know", which was featured on Home: Songs of Hope & Journey to raise funds and bring attention to Beyond Blue.
 That same year, a song written by Pearson called "Some Kind of Beautiful" was recorded by Canadian Idol fourth-season winner Eva Avila and was a track on Avila's debut album Somewhere Else.
-Pearson also recorded a cover of Joy to the World for the compilation The Spirit of Christmas 2007.
+Pearson also recorded a cover of "Joy to the World" for the compilation The Spirit of Christmas 2007.

 In late 2006, Pearson began working on her debut album Who I Am, originally set for release in late 2007, but was pushed back to early 2008.
 Three singles were released from the album; "Don't Miss You" and "Not Me" in 2007, and "Ready to Fly" in 2008.
-"Don't Miss You" was a top 20 hit and certified Gold.
+"Don't Miss You" was a top 20 hit and certified gold.

-Pearson attended the world premiere for Lord Richard Attenborough's film Closing the Ring, for which she sings the main single "Lost Without Your Love", which she stated will be released in 2008.
-Pearson is also featured on Seany B's single "B Good 2 Me".
+Pearson attended the world premiere for Lord Richard Attenborough's film Closing the Ring, for which she sang the main single "Lost Without Your Love", which she stated would be released in 2008.
+Pearson also featured on Seany B's single "B Good 2 Me".

 In early 2008, Pearson starred in television commercials on Australian network 7 singing "Ready to Fly".
-The advertisement digitally places her atop the Great Wall of China, endorsing the commencement of the 2008 Olympic Games.
-An alternate version of Ready to Fly, a duet with Indonesian singer Rio Febrian, is available with a music video on YouTube.
+The advertisement digitally placed her atop the Great Wall of China, endorsing the commencement of the 2008 Olympic Games.
+Another version of "Ready to Fly", a duet with Indonesian singer Rio Febrian, was released with a music video.

-The album, Who I Am, was released in Japan in late 2008, with Pearson travelling there to promote it.
+The album Who I Am was released in Japan in late 2008, with Pearson travelling there to promote it.

-According to her Twitter account in 2008, she had been in LA working with producers The Heavyweights and Rodney Jerkins, who had recently worked with Lady Gaga, Beyoncé and on Anastacia's fourth studio album Heavy Rotation, and Sheppard Solomon, who has worked with Natalie Imbruglia and Kelly Clarkson, among others.
+According to her Twitter account in 2008, she had been in LA working with producers the Heavyweights and Rodney Jerkins, who at the time had worked with Lady Gaga, Beyoncé, Anastacia (on her fourth studio album Heavy Rotation), and Sheppard Solomon, who has worked with Natalie Imbruglia and Kelly Clarkson, among others.
 Confirmed tracks included "Doctor Love" and "Aftershock", co-written with production team Dreamlab consisting of singer-songwriter Leah Haywood and her husband Daniel James.

-Also, along with Klaus Derendorf and Tom Nichols, Pearson also shares a writing credit in British singer and actress Dani Harmer's debut single "Free", which was released in the UK on 25 May 2009, taken from Harmer's upcoming album.
+Also, along with Klaus Derendorf and Tom Nichols, Pearson also shares a writing credit on British singer and actress Dani Harmer's debut single "Free", which was released in the UK on 25 May 2009, taken from Harmer's upcoming album.
 The song was originally recorded by Pearson herself and was made an iTunes-only B-side of her single "Don't Miss You" in 2007.

 The first single from the second album, "Butterfingers" was released in October 2009 and failed to chart in Australia, leading Pearson to part with Sony BMG in January 2010.